School of Medicine

 Davis Vigneault

-BioDavis is a resident in diagnostic radiology at Stanford, having received his medical degree from Tufts University School of Medicine and his DPhil in Biomedical Engineering from the University of Oxford through the NIH-Oxford Scholars and medical scientist training programs.
-For his graduate degree, worked on novel algorithms for measuring regional cardiac function from cardiac CT and MR, publishing in Radiology, Medical Image Analysis, and the Journal of Cardiovascular Magnetic Resonance, among others.
-In addition to cardiovascular imaging and deep learning, Davis has a strong interest in open source science, having been a frequent contributor of software to ITK and other libraries in the ITK ecosystem.
+Fellow in Rad/Cardiovascular ImagingBioDr.
+Vigneault is a fellow in cardiovascular imaging at Stanford, where he also completed his residency (including a year as chief resident) in diagnostic radiology.
+Previously, he received his medical degree from Tufts University School of Medicine and his DPhil in Biomedical Engineering from the University of Oxford through the NIH-Oxford Scholars and Medical Scientist Training Programs.
+For his graduate degree, Dr. Vigneault worked on novel algorithms for measuring regional cardiac function from cardiac CT and MR, publishing in Radiology, Medical Image Analysis, and the Journal of Cardiovascular Magnetic Resonance, among others.
+In addition to cardiovascular imaging and deep learning, Dr. Vigneault has a strong interest in open science, having been a frequent contributor of software to large open-source libraries such as ITK and related packages.

 -